Skip to main content

 1576 CE.

-After their arrival at Avadgadh, he was preparing to leave for the battlefield.
-It was not something new or different yet this time he made sure they travelled to a safe distance away from the course of action.
+After they arrived at Avadgadh, he was preparing to leave for the battlefield.
+It was not something new or different, yet this time he made sure they travelled to a safe distance away from the course of action.
 That bothered her.
-She could feel him entering the chambers, his presence not announced by the guards stationed outside it, perhaps because he did not want the people of Avadgadh to be aware of his presence or that of his family.
-She stiffened, refusing to turn and acknowledge his presence, for she knew her eyes would speak of fears she dare not utter in words or sentences in front of him.
+She could feel him entering the chambers, his presence not announced by the guards stationed outside, perhaps because he did not want the people of Avadgadh to be aware of his presence or that of his family.
+She stiffened, refusing to turn and acknowledge his presence, for she knew her eyes would speak of fears she dared not utter in words or sentences in front of him.
 He seemed a little perplexed as she did not move.
 Had he upset her?
-He cleared his throat once, running his rugged fingertips over his well maintained moustache as he walked up to her and found the courage to speak.
+He cleared his throat once, running his rugged fingertips over his well-maintained moustache as he walked up to her and found the courage to speak.

 “ Would they have been the bravest man I know?”
 She placed her head in his chest now, removing her hands from his and wrapping them behind his back.
 He felt her hug was tighter than usual.
 It was mid day and usually if they had a conversation in either of their chambers she would always be alarmed about the children walking in.
 But today was different.
 He embraced her tightly.